Northern State University-Hatterscheidt Scholarship Due: March 1st

 Western Agency Due: March 31st

 Must be enrolling full time in post-secondary education in upcoming school year.
 Must have a GPA of 3.0 or better.
+This is a guaranteed scholarship for a Langford Student!
 The application is attached.

 Janice Scott Memorial Scholarship Due: March 31st